-Personal savings remained low in the first quarter (Q1) of 2016 at 5.7% of disposable personal income, up almost half a percentage point from the previous year.
+Personal savings remained low in the fourth quarter (Q4) of 2016 at 5.6% of disposable personal income, down almost half a percentage point from the previous year.
 Savings were at an all-time low when homebuyer confidence was highest, during the Millennium Boom.
 The savings rate jumped a bit during the 2008 recession and again in 2012 – the highest it’s been since 1985 – but has since trended down.
 Savings remain well below their peak seen in the 1970s, when interest rates were also at their height.

-Today’s downward savings trend is the result of our prolonged recovery.
+Today’s continued low savings trend is the result of our prolonged recovery.
 While jobs are recovering steadily, slow wage increases and increased rents continue to chip away at the modest savings accumulated during the last few years.
-In turn, prospective homebuyers are saving less and less, casting doubt on their ability to muster a 20% down payment.
+In turn, prospective homebuyers are unable to increase their savings, casting doubt on their ability to muster a 20% down payment.

 |Annual Personal Savings Rate

 Data courtesy of United States Department of Commerce: Bureau of Economic Analysis

 More and more, real estate demand is driven by how much money potential buyers save.
 Personal savings is down.
 What does this mean for future demand?

 Trends in saving

 The 20% down payment was once the gold standard of residential mortgages.
 During the fevered years of the Millennium Boom, this became a quaint novelty.
 Buyers (and lenders) got used to the easy days of purchasing a home with 0% down, and seller-paid or financed closing costs.
 This low barrier to entry was seductively convenient for Millennium Boom buyers.